OscarOrtigueira/RandomHoiV2/README.md

 You need to put all .txt on the folder of the generated .exe to work.

 Solution for Visual Studio 2012, framework 2.0.

+Not all files required to run the generator correctly are included.
+You need to downlad randomHoiV2 from paradox forums to get all files.